ryo-wijaya/blog/_posts/2024-10-20-random-amateur-music-production.md

 ### Song 3: 3 Button Face

-This song is about how my naughty my dog is :rage:, lyrics by me and my sister, <a href="https://www.instagram.com/soda.lyrics/" target="_blank">Ee Leng</a> helped me to proof-read my terrible chinese as well as sing the song.
+This song is about how my naughty my dog is :rage:, lyrics by me and my sister, Ee Leng helped me to proof-read my terrible chinese as well as sing the song.
 Fun fact: It's called 3 Button Face because my dog has 3 buttons on her face (eyes and snout).
-Singing credits: <a href="https://www.instagram.com/soda.lyrics/" target="_blank">Ee Leng</a>
+Singing credits: <a href="https://www.instagram.com/soda.lyrics/" target="_blank">Ee Leng</a>.

 **With Guitar Lead Tone**
 {% include embed/audio.html src='/assets/media/music/3buttonface-lead.mp3' title='3buttonface-lead' %}